parameshbabu/iot-adk-addonkit/README.md

 ### 17763-v7 Branch

 Starting with Windows 10 IoT Core release [10.0.17763.1577](https://support.microsoft.com/help/4586793/windows-10-update-kb4586793), OEM signing is supported for retail images.
 The Existing cross-certificate based retail signing will continue to be supported and will end with the expiry of published SHA1 Microsoft Cross-Cert roots ( See [Cross-Certificate List](https://docs.microsoft.com/windows-hardware/drivers/install/cross-certificates-for-kernel-mode-code-signing#cross-certificate-list) for the expiry dates).
+The existing drivers in the image will continue to work and this expiry will only impact new driver signing process.
 See [Microsoft Security Advisory 2880823](https://docs.microsoft.com/en-us/security-updates/SecurityAdvisories/2016/2880823) for more details on SHA1.